Why is my light bulb flickering?

 If your fluorescent light only flickers when you turn it on, this is normal and there's nothing to worry about.
 You can always consider an LED alternative, however.
 Not only are they far more efficient than fluoresecent tubes, they light up instantly without any flickering.
 Why not check out our range of LED tubes, LED panels or LED CFL bulbs.

 Dimming your lights can cause flickers.
 That's because lots of dimmer switches, and older ones in particular, are designed to handle higher electrical loads.
 Trying to dim low-voltage LED lights with a high-power dimmer switch can cause flickering, therefore.
 You should always check that your dimmer switch is compatible with the light source you're using.
+In this article about dimmers, we would like to tell you more about the subject: Which dimmer switch for LED lighting?

 Flickers can also be caused by faulty connections in light fixtures themselves as well as between the fixture and the light source or even the wiring.